Golden ratios, Lucas Sequences and the Quadratic Family: CONCLUSIONS

 \section{CONCLUSIONS}

-It was shown the existence of a set of golden ratios $\varphi_{k}$ obtained by convergence of Lucas sequences, which in turn were represented in matrix form to obtain $\varphi_{k,n}$ eigenvalues where there graphic depiction, and numerical evidence seem to suggest that every member of that set belong to at least one member of the quadratic family, namely, the Julia set.
+It was shown the existence of a set of golden ratios $\varphi^{k}$ obtained by convergence of Lucas sequences, which in turn were represented in matrix form to obtain $\varphi^{k,n}$ eigenvalues where there graphic depiction; numerical evidence suggests that every member of that set belong to at least one member of the quadratic family, namely, the Julia set, and a proof supporting that evidence is given.